shirez/hello-world/README.md

-# hello-world is my first project in github
+# hello-world is my first project in github  ok